New Restaurants in St. Pete-Clearwater

 Great beaches, sunny weather and glorious gastronomy?
 Quicker than you can say “order up!”
 St. Pete-Clearwater is becoming a premier destination for foodies.

 With a slew of new restaurants, innovative menus and fresh, regional specialties, St. Pete-Clearwater is a rising star in the culinary scene.
 In fact, Travel + Leisure recently pointed out that St. Petersburg was awarded “the best food city in the United States,” based on a study of 99 of America’s most populated cities.
 St. Pete earned high marks for its fresh seafood, affordable three-course meals and great coffee.
+And most recently, St. Pete-Clearwater became a Michelin destination, with reviewers in market, at work on their Florida guide.

 If you’re a Food Network fan, you may recognize some of St. Pete’s local talent, while other chef-driven restaurants have popped up throughout the region.
 Lucky diners get to reap the rewards of these delicious ways to enjoy bountiful, just-off-the-boat seafood and garden-fresh locally grown produce, best served with a view of our famous sunsets.
 Here are some of the hottest new eateries to try during your next visit.